jalbrzym/jalbrzym.github.io/_drafts/2016-10-02-misleading-documentation.markdown

 ---
 layout: post
-title:  "Misleading Exchange documentation"
+title:  "Misleading documentation - Exchange meeting requests"
-date:   2016-09-21 20:30:00 +0200
+date:   2016-10-02 23:30:00 +0200
 categories:
 ---

 ### Hello Exchange!

 A few weeks ago I had the opportunity to work with on-premise Exchange Server 2013.
-Microsoft provides a powerful interface to manage Exchange mailboxes called EWS (Exchange Web Services).
+Microsoft provides a powerful interface to manage Exchange mailboxes called [EWS (Exchange Web Services)](https://msdn.microsoft.com/en-us/library/office/dd877012(v=exchg.150).aspx).
 Unfortunately, communication between EWS and Exchange Server is based on heavy-weight SOAP messages.
-Instead of creating requests and parsing responses manually, I decided to use EWS Managed API v2.0.
+Instead of creating requests and parsing responses manually, I decided to use [EWS Managed API](https://github.com/OfficeDev/ews-managed-api/blob/master/README.md).
 This is an open-source library, which wraps SOAP communication and provides API for .NET developers in more object-oriented manner.

 ### Schedule a meeting

 My task was to save information about meeting entered by organizer and (after successfully validation and data persistence) to send meeting request to all attendees.
 The first part was quite simple - show a form, bind data and save into database.

 The second part of the task was more interesting.
-Before I started implementation I opened a EWS Managed API documentation and I found how to create and send a meeting request.
+Before I started implementation I opened a EWS Managed API documentation and I found [how to create and send a meeting request](https://msdn.microsoft.com/en-us/library/office/dn495611(v=exchg.150).aspx#Anchor_2).
 The sample code looks so easy.
 It consists in three simple steps:
 * create an `Appointment` object represents a meeting
 * set meeting data using propper `Appointment` object's properties (start date, location, attendees, etc.)
 * call `Save` method of an `Appointment` object